tmartinx/openstack-guides/Juno/flat+vlan-ovs/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

     sudo apt-get install radvd

-Now both your LAN and your Cloud, have IPv6!
+Now both of your LAN and your Cloud, have IPv6!
 Have fun!

 *NOTE: You'll might want to disable IPv6 Privace Extensions.*